State profile · NH · CMS + NAIC

 The verdict

-Marketplace insurers in New Hampshire deny 19.1% of claims — near the 21% national average, the 16th-highest of 31 states, and drivers pay an average $987 a year for auto cover, less than the $1191 national average.
+Marketplace insurers in New Hampshire deny 11.3% of claims - below the 20% national average, the 29th-highest of 30 states, and drivers pay an average $987 a year for auto cover, less than the $1191 national average (the 36th-most-expensive of 51 states).

 avg claims denied